janelia-flyem/dvid/README.md

 * label graphs
 * regions of interest represented via a coarse subdivision of space using block indices

-Each of the above is handled by standard data types via a [Level 2 REST HTTP API](http://martinfowler.com/articles/richardsonMaturityModel.html) implemented by Go language packages within the *datatype* directory.
+Each of the above is handled by built-in data types via a [Level 2 REST HTTP API](http://martinfowler.com/articles/richardsonMaturityModel.html) implemented by Go language packages within the *datatype* directory.
 When dealing with novel data, we typically use the generic *keyvalue* data type and store JSON-encoded or binary data